 - How would other kids benefit from having a similar role model in their lives?

 - Essays will be scored on the current state learning standards for writing and will be scored on content, organization, language/conventions, and style per the program judging form.

 - Deadline for submissions: postmarked no later than March 1 each year.

-- Entries must include completed and signed entry form, be typed or handwritten legibly on an 8 ½” x 11” sheet of paper, and be no more than 650 words.
+- Entries must include a completed and signed PTA Men’s Essay Contest application form (2018-2019 form coming this fall), typed or handwritten legibly on an 8 ½” x 11” sheet of paper, and be no more than 650 words.

 - One entry per student; multiple entries from one student will be disqualified.